rijaqazi/FoodPanda-Application/README.md

    ⚠ Prerequisites: Ensure you have Flutter and Dart installed.
 Refer to the Flutter installation guide for setup instructions.

+---

-📌 ***Dependencies***
+## 📌 *Dependencies*
 This project uses the following Flutter packages:

-Flutter & Material Components - UI framework
+- Flutter & Material Components - UI framework
-Firebase Authentication - User login and authentication Cloud Firestore - Database storage
+- Firebase Authentication - User login and authentication
+- Cloud Firestore - Database storage
-Provider / Riverpod - State management
+- Provider / Riverpod - State management
 📌 For a complete list of dependencies, check the pubspec.yaml file.

+---

-🤝 ***Contributing***
+## 🤝 *Contributing*
 Contributions are welcome!
 Follow these steps:

 1. Fork the repository